 There are a number of scientific studies that have examined the effects of nourishment on beach life, and all of the studies have concluded that the fauna that makes up the beach community are able to recover.
 However, there is disagreement in terms of the length of time it takes for populations to bounce back.

 Without getting into the specifics of which study says what and why, it seemed easiest to grab a camera a take a walk on the Kitty Hawk beach to see for ourselves what was happening.

 The shorebirds were out in force.
 Two, in particular, eastern willets and plovers seemed to be everywhere.

 That is significant because, for both species, one of their primary foods are ghost crabs, sand fleas and the other fauna that are found on a healthy beach.

 These are the birds that seem ubiquitous on any Outer Banks beach.
-The plovers are the smaller birds that never seem to want to get their feet wet, retreating at a sprint as a wave approaches then running back to where the sand is most wet searching for food.
+The plovers are the smaller birds that never seem to want to get their feet wet, retreating at a sprint as a wave approaches then running back to where the sand is the wettest searching for food.

 The willets are a longer legged bird that will also move away as the surf rolls in, although they are not quite as frenetic about it as the plovers.
 They can often be seen with their beak buried in the sand in search of a tasty crustacean.
 Because both species enjoy a meal of beach crab of any sort, if they are on the beach, there is something to eat.

 The Kitty Hawk beach nourishment ended a year ago.
-Before nourishment began, there were a number of question concerning recovery of the beach ecosystem.
+Before nourishment began, there were a number of questions concerning the recovery of the beach ecosystem.